 Acne is a common skin condition that causes black, white or red spots, usually on the face.
-It can also affect the back and the top of the chest.
+It can also affect other areas of skin such as the back and the top of the chest.

 Most people with acne are aged between 12 and 25 years but some older people are affected.
 Boys are more commonly affected than girls.
 Acne usually affects the face but may also affect the back, neck and chest.

-About 8 in 10 teenagers develop some degree of acne.
-Often it is mild.
+About 8 in 10 teenagers develop some form of acne.
+Often it is mild depending on the type of acne.
 However, it is estimated that about 3 in 10 teenagers have severe acne bad enough to need treatment to prevent scarring.
 Untreated acne usually lasts about 4-5 years before settling by itself.

-This shows typical, mild, acne on the forehead that almost all teenagers will get at some point.
-This usually fades with time, or responds well to a simple cream like benzoyl peroxide (see below for treatments).
+This shows typical, mild acne on the forehead that almost all teenagers will get at some point.
+This usually fades with time, or responds well to a simple cream like benzoyl peroxide (see our separate leaflet called Acne Treatments for more details).

 By Roshu Bangal (Own work) via Wikimedia Commons